nativelibs4java/Scalaxy/README.md

 Collection of Scala Macro goodies ([BSD-licensed](./LICENSE))

-- *[Streams](https://github.com/nativelibs4java/scalaxy-streams)* (*NOW IN ITS OWN REPO*) provide a macro and a compiler plugin that optimize streamed collection operations / for comprehensions by rewriting them to equivalent while loops (Scala 2.11.x):
+- *[Streams](https://github.com/nativelibs4java/scalaxy-streams)* (*MIGRATED TO ITS OWN REPO*) provide a macro and a compiler plugin that optimize streamed collection operations / for comprehensions by rewriting them to equivalent while loops (Scala 2.11.x):

     ```scala
     for (i <- 0 to n;